arjenw/io-rts-esp32/README.md

     - Reboot ESP32
     - Change Wifi configuration without reflashing firmware (configuration applied after reboot)
     - Change DHCP/IPv4 configuration without reflashing firmware (configuration applied after reboot)
+    - Change MQTT configuration without reflashing firmware (configuration applied after reboot)
+  - MQTT support:
+    - Discovery message is published and compatible with Home Assistant, permitting to automatically add devices to it without extra configuration (only in active mode).
+    - Currently all devices based on position (shutter, blind, awning, window opener, garage opener, gate opener), ON/OFF switch, ON/OFF light and locks are expected to work.
+    - In addition to devices, a button is added to reboot the ESP32 board.
 - Configuration storage to flash

 These features should be available before end of 2026 depending on my available time:
 - New features from command line (expected April 2026 :calendar:):
+  - Delete device / remote
   - Change IO-Homecontrol configuration (enable/disable logging, active/passive mode, change IO key, change NodeID, change Tx power) without reflashing firmware
-- MQTT (expected April-May 2026 :calendar:): devices control and status, with plug and play integration in Home Assistant without extra work on your side
+- MQTT (expected April-May 2026 :calendar:):
+  - Add "Favorite position" button for devices based on position (shutter, blind, awning, window opener, garage opener, gate opener)
+  - Discover / add / delete device
+  - Link remote to device / delete remote
+  - Configuration from MQTT (in addition to command line capability)
 - Devices storage to flash (expected April-May 2026 :calendar:)
 - ESP32 security features (expected April-June 2026 :calendar:, optional, enable if you want): flash encryption, secure boot, firmware signature
 - OTA sofware update (expected April-June 2026 :calendar:): update over Wifi/Ethernet, without flashing from USB, with rollback in case of failure
 - RTS protocol for legacy devices, based on CC1101 module (expected August-October 2026 :calendar:)

-These features could be added later, if useful:
+These features could be added, if useful:
 - Support for new devices: I don't have these devices, my devices work well, so it will depend on you!
 - Web: configuration, devices control and status